nexiality/documentation/tipsandtricks/nexplainit.md

 I'm glad you ask!
 Here's how:
 1. Decide:
    1. **Who** - You could venture on your own or join forces with someone.
 A team must not be more than 3 people.
-   2. **Name** - It can be anything!
-Nothing offensive or deragatory.
+   2. **Name** - Your team name can be anything you like!
+Nothing offensive or derogatory, please.
    3. **Topic** - Anything Nexial.
 Be original, be fun, be epic!
 2. [Submit to enter the contest](https://forms.office.com/Pages/ResponsePage.aspx?id=AuXxB9rBW0685F0MpWltyvSHhJPZXqNHr8QokAGgb3dUQVpEUVpWRDgyTERJQzlEV0VHR0pGT003Ni4u)
-   - **This contest is open to all EP employees and contractors (including offshore)**
-   - **Please login with your EP network ID**
+   - **This contest is open to all EP employees and contractors (including offshore)!
+Login with your EP network ID.**
-   - The contest is open for submission NOW!
+   - The contest is open for submission **NOW**!
 3. Start creating your tutorial
-   - For screencast and video, please upload through YouTube as unlisted video.
+   - For screencast and video, please upload through YouTube as unlisted video (howto links below).
-   - For step-by-step tutorial, please create private post on Confluence
+   - For step-by-step tutorial, please create private post on [Confluence](https://confluence.ep.com).
 4. After you have completed your tutorial, submit your masterpiece to [TBD]
    - the last day to submit your tutorial is **October 4th 2019**!